alps-lab/alps-lab.github.io/about.md

 ### Howdy!

 I am Assistant Professor in the College of Information Sciences and Technology at Penn State.
 I conduct research at the intersection of data science and privacy & security.
-My ongoing work focuses on making machine learning systems more practically usable through improving their
+My ongoing work focuses on making AI systems more practically usable through improving their

  * Security Assurance
  * Privacy Preservation
  * Decision-Making Transparency

-I direct the <b> [Algorithmic Learning, Privacy and Security]({{ site.baseurl }}/alps) </b> (ALPS) Lab.
+I direct the [Algorithmic Learning, Privacy, and Security]({{ site.baseurl }}/alps) (ALPS) Lab.

 <hr>